nathanpc/Android-Scripts/adb/README.md

 About:
 -
-A collection of scripts for performing special tasks dealing with the Android SDK.
+A collection of scripts for performing special tasks dealing with adb.

 Files:
 -